idiap/facereclib/doc/installation.rst

 In case any of the tests fail for unexplainable reasons, please file a bug report through the `GitHub bug reporting system`_.

 .. note::
-  Currently, all tests should pass using Bob_ in version 1.2.1.
+  Usually, all tests should pass with the latest stable versions of the Bob_ packages.
-  In other versions, some of the tests may fail (currently I know of ISV and JFA tests that use different random initializations in Bob 1.2.0.)
+  In other versions, some of the tests may fail.

 Generate this documentation